One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: Experiments

 \subsection{Experimental Setup}

+We evaluate each model under two controlled settings: an \emph{autonomous} baseline without user clarification and an \emph{interactive} setting under the IDRBench protocol.
+Both settings share the same research backbone, retrieval tools, execution constraints, and evaluation metrics; the only difference is whether the agent can solicit clarification through the interaction mechanism.

-We compare the standard autonomous setting with our interactive framework under a controlled experimental setup.
-Following the Open Deep Research project \cite{langchain-ai2025open}, we adopt a tiered model strategy to balance performance and cost.
-In the experiments, we assign seven LLMs (discussed in Section \ref{sec:method:model}) to all core agent roles: Planner, Supervisor, Researcher, Reporter, as well as the Evaluator and Questioner.
-For high-frequency utility operations (e.g., web page summarization), we use lightweight models (e.g., GPT-4.1-nano) to reduce overhead without affecting interaction behavior.
+Following the Open Deep Research framework \cite{langchain-ai2025open}, we adopt a tiered model strategy to balance performance and cost.
+Each evaluated LLM is assigned to all core agent roles, including Planner, Supervisor, Researcher, Reporter, Evaluator, and Questioner.
+For high-frequency utility operations such as web page summarization, we employ lightweight models (e.g., GPT-4.1-nano) to reduce overhead without affecting interaction behavior.

-To isolate the effect of interaction strategies, we standardize the User Simulator as GPT-5.1 across all experiments, ensuring consistent feedback and attributing performance differences solely to the evaluated models.
-Information retrieval is handled via the Tavily API,\footnote{\url{https://www.tavily.com/}}, and all other hyperparameters (see Appendix \ref{sec:appendix_configuration}) follow the default Open Deep Research configuration \cite{langchain-ai2025open}.
+To ensure consistent feedback, we standardize the User Simulator as GPT-5.1 across all main experiments.
+This setup ensures that all agents share the same interaction budget and feedback mechanism, with differences arising primarily from their clarification strategies.
+Information retrieval is handled through the Tavily API,\footnote{\url{https://www.tavily.com/}} while all remaining hyperparameters follow the default Open Deep Research configuration (Appendix \ref{sec:appendix_configuration}).